spettersson/splunk4patientprivacy/data_guide.md

 A full list of configurations for event line-breaking with detailed explanations can be found [here](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking#:~:text=Line%20breaking%20general,affect%20line%20breaking.).
 However, part of what is commonly referred to as the "Magic 8" configurations are:

-- `LINE_BREAKER` → Define a regular expression that Splunk uses to determine how it should split raw text into lines
+- `LINE_BREAKER` → Define a regular expression that determines how Splunk should split raw text into lines
 - `SHOULD_LINEMERGE` → Determines if Splunk should merge multiple lines to a single event.
-If set to false, each line will be become an indexed event.
+If set to false, each line will be indexed as a separate event.
 - `TRUNCATE` → Determines the maximum size of an event, in bytes.
 This prevents Splunk from indexing abnormally large events that can have negative impact on performance.

 An example defined to handle unstructured single-line logs delimited by a single \n character: